How do you Assure Quality in Rapid eLearning Development?

 It’s not a secret that designing and developing world-class eLearning courses can take a lot of time and effort.
 With different teams working, it’s easy for mistakes to go unnoticed.
 This is perhaps the reason why L&D leaders assume quality will be compromised in rapid eLearning development – a solution for quick and cost-effective eLearning rollout.
-However, ensuring quality in rapid eLearning or any eLearning development approach for that matter depends on robust quality checks and testing.
+However, ensuring quality in rapid eLearning, or any eLearning development approach for that matter depends on robust quality checks and testing.

-- Agile design and development
+- Follow an agile design and development process

-- Online review tools
+- Use online review tools for seamless feedback

 After all, even the smallest error in content, design, or functionality can impact the bottom line.
 Hence, a flawless course is very crucial for ensuring consistency (to sustain learner attention) and a smooth learning experience.
 But, what goes into the quality assurance of your rapid eLearning courses?